Jonathan-Jusseaume/Jonathan-Jusseaume/README.md

-Etudiant en DUT Info à l'IUT de Vélizy et développeur web dans la fonction publique
+Etudiant à l'ENSIIE et développeur web dans la fonction publique

 <!---
 Jonathan-Jusseaume/Jonathan-Jusseaume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.